animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 We will now construct this as an MHDPA!

 While the past exists concurrent to the present, infinitely more of the recent past exists than the long-term.
 This infinity creates the present moment — meaning we are far less trapped in the past than we are in the now.

+Multi-branch without probability, makes it hard to argue the existence of a present moment.

+But can nevertheless suffice to make the Turing machine run into the infinitum, as branch simultaneously resurrects and progresses.